kingwingfly/encrypt-config/encrypt-config/README.md

 # Caution
 On linux, the keys will expired or removed after reboot or long-term unused.
-So the rsa private key will be lost which leads this crate to be unable to decrypt the encrypted config file.
+So the rsa private key will be lost which leads this crate unable to decrypt the encrypted config file.
+So we recommend to easily use `PersistSource` instead of `SecretSource` on linux even other platforms, they are actually safe enough.

 <!-- ABOUT THE PROJECT -->
 ## About The Project